github/docs/content/developers/github-marketplace/using-the-github-marketplace-api-in-your-app/index.md

 title: Using the GitHub Marketplace API in your app
 intro: 'Learn how to integrate the {% data variables.product.prodname_marketplace %} API and webhook events into your app for the {% data variables.product.prodname_marketplace %} .'
 redirect_from:
-  - /apps/marketplace/setting-up-github-marketplace-webhooks/
+  - /apps/marketplace/setting-up-github-marketplace-webhooks
-  - /apps/marketplace/integrating-with-the-github-marketplace-api/
+  - /apps/marketplace/integrating-with-the-github-marketplace-api
   - /marketplace/integrating-with-the-github-marketplace-api
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghec: '*'
 topics:
   - Marketplace
 children: